wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 - Regular updates on the CoE terms of reference, for example at the Townhall.
 - Regular updates on the triggered events, for example at the Townhall.
 - Recordings of all collaboration sessions.
+- Ongoing Net Performance Score (NPS) from members and stakeholders.

 ---